LeroyBG/skeleton/Planning.md

 Currently, the goal is to modularize Skeleton.py so I can extract all the useful bits.

 ## TODO
-- Make logging option in Skeleton
+- Make logging optional in Skeleton
+- add server-side route for refreshing tokens
+- Add ability to analyze albums, individual songs